tk120404/hapi-authorization-feature/README.md

 ## Plugin Config

 * `roles` - `Array|false`: All the possible roles.
 Defaults to `SUPER_ADMIN`, `ADMIN`, `USER`, `GUEST`.
-* `functionalities` - `Array`: All the possible functionalities of the each roles
+* `functions` - `Array`: All the possible functions of the each roles
 * `features` - `Array`: All the possible features
-* `subsets` - `Array`: All the possible subsets of each features
+* `subfeatures` - `Array`: All the possible subfeatures of each features

 ## Route config of supported parameters:
 * `role` - `String`: enforces that only users that have this role can access the route or
-* `functionality` - `String`: enforces that only users that have this functionality can access the route and
+* `function` - `String`: enforces that only users that have this function can access the route and
 * `feature` - `String`: enforce that only users that have this feature can access the route and
-* `subset` - `String`: enforce that only users that have this subset can access the route
+* `subfeature` - `String`: enforce that only users that have this subfeature can access the route

 Thanks [toymachiner62]:https://github.com/toymachiner62/hapi-authorization